Logo

 In 2003, Alain Delon tried to recreate the success of Fabio Montale and produced and starred in another French television police drama, Frank Riva.

-Alain Delon starred, in 2008, as Jules Cesar in the box-office hit Asterix aux jeux Olympiques which co-starred Gerard Depardieu.
+Alain Delon starred in 2008 as Julius Caesar in the box-office hit Asterix aux jeux Olympiques, which co-starred Gerard Depardieu.

-In 2018, after a seven-year hiatus from cinema, Alain Delon was planning to star in a new movie, titled La Maison Vide, co-starring Juliette Binoche and directed by Patrice Leconte.
+In 2018, after a seven-year hiatus from cinema, Alain Delon had planned to star in a new movie, titled La Maison Vide, co-starring Juliette Binoche and directed by Patrice Leconte.

-Already in 1973 Alain Delon scored a huge international hit duetting with Egyptian-French singer Dalida on the song Paroles.
+In 1973, Alain Delon had scored a huge international hit duetting with Egyptian-French singer Dalida on the song "Paroles, paroles".

-At the 2019 Cannes Film Festival, which was held from 14 to 25 May, Alain Delon was the recipient of an honorary for his long standing career in the movies.
+At the 2019 Cannes Film Festival, Alain Delon received an honorary Palme d'Or for his long-standing career in movies.

-Also on TV5Monde, Alain Delon interviewed Ukrainian president Zelenskyy in September 2022 as part of a special programme on the situation in Ukraine, Face a Zelensky.
+Also on TV5Monde, Alain Delon interviewed Ukrainian President Zelensky in September 2022 as part of a special programme on the war in Ukraine, Face a Zelensky.

 Alain Delon expressed his support for the Ukrainian people during the interview.